synfron/ReshaperForBurp/docs/Rules.md

 Variable Name - The name of the variable to delete.
 Supports variable tags.

+### Save File

+Save text to a file.

+#### Fields

+File Path - File path of the file, include file name.
+Supports variable tags.

+Text - The text to save.
+Supports variable tags.

+Encoding - The charset/encoding of the file (e.g. utf-8).
+Supports variable tags.

 ### Send To

 Send data to other Burp tools or the system default browser